Our Staff

 Email Marilyn

 Marilyn is the Administrative Assistant for the International Book Project.
 An avid reader since childhood, Marilyn believes that literacy is the key to a happier, healthier, and more compassionate world.
 She is originally from Braxton County, West Virginia.
 Marilyn recently graduated from the University of Kentucky with bachelor’s degrees in Theatre and Arts Administration and a minor in International Studies.
 During her time as a student at UK, she was lucky enough to intern at AthensWest Theatre Company and Kentucky Educational Television.
+Before International Book Project, Marilyn enjoyed a series of strange and unusual jobs, including being a cashier at a museum about monsters and a game master at an escape room.
+She also frequently stage manages for professional and community theatres and opera programs around central Kentucky.
 Her favorite genres to read are fantasy, horror, narrative nonfiction, and literary fiction.
-When she’s not reading or working, Marilyn enjoys playwriting, hiking, traveling, playing video games, and watching bad horror movies.
+When she’s not reading or working, Marilyn enjoys playwriting, hiking, traveling, playing with cats, and watching bad horror movies.